Tenant Charges – May 2019

 An inventory check in will be arranged where possible.
 An inventory details the contents and condition of the property and you will receive a copy for your approval and retention.
 At the end of the tenancy a check out should be undertaken and any disputes about the deposit at the end of the tenancy will be resolved by reference to the inventory.
-It is usual for the landlord to pay for the cost of the check in and for the tenant to pay for the cost of the check out.
-Costs are given above.

 We will arrange a suitable time for you to either collect the keys or meet at the property during the inventory check to take possession of the keys.
 A minimum of two sets of door keys will normally be provided to you.
 As part of the check in inventory you will be asked to sign a key receipt.
 If you misplace any keys or fobs during your Tenancy, please contact Bryant Land & Property immediately and you will be charged accordingly.